University of Arizona Stadium – North End Zone Seating

-After the water line was installed, an interference challenge was discovered between the line and a section of the block wall.
-Not wanting to incur the lost time and expense of rerouting the pipe, Oldcastle masonry experts recommended a solution using an alternate size of block, correcting the issue with minimal disruption.
+After a main water line was installed for the facility, an interference challenge was discovered between it and a section of the block wall.
+Not wanting to incur the lost time and expense of rerouting the water pipe, CRH masonry experts recommended a solution using an alternate size of block, correcting the issue with minimal disruption.

 Adding to the challenge was a custom color requirement for the block, which normally would have a three week lead time.
-They contacted the plant which was able to turn the product out in a week keeping the project on schedule, which meant everything to the customer.
+Having a single materials supplier on site for a majority of the construction products made it simple for them to reach out to the local plant for guidance on production.
+CRH was able to turn the product out in a week keeping the project on schedule.

-Staker Parson performed night pours and worked around the schedule of the stadium, which was a key factor.
-Oldcastle introduced Mortensen to several qualified subcontractors in the Tucson market, including masons and roofers, helping to simplify the procurement process and ensure quality outcome.
-Happy with the work already performed on the project, Mortenson selected Oldcastle BuildingEnvelope® for the interior and exterior glass.
+To also assist with keeping the high-profile project on schedule, Staker Parson performed night pours and worked around the schedule of the stadium, which was a key factor.
+Additionally, CRH introduced MA Mortensen to several qualified subcontractors in the Tucson market, including masons and roofers, which also simplified the procurement process and ensured a quality outcome.

 Having a single point of contact for design support, logistics coordination and product expertise ensured the project goals were met on time by simplifying the procurement process, reducing risk, and improving communication throughout the project.